Maryland can’t keep a big man down for long as Kofi Cockburn carries Illinois past Terrapins

 The end of a Terps streak

 Maryland has had a dominant run against the Illini since joining the Big Ten in 2014.
-Entering Thursday’s matchup, the Terps held a 7-2 advantage against Illinois during that stretch, including a three-game winning streak.
+Entering Thursday’s matchup, the Terps were 7-2 against Illinois during that stretch, including a three-game winning streak.
 Even with last season’s undermanned Maryland squad, the Terps picked up a road win against an Illinois team that went on to win the Big Ten tournament and earn a No. 1 seed in the NCAA tournament.
 When the Terps and Illini battled at the top of the conference during the 2019-20 season, Maryland won here in a February game that at the time determined the leader of the Big Ten.

 But this season, Illinois has a team that has risen to the top of the conference with a 4-0 start, and the Terps are still searching for their first Big Ten victory after dealing with a midseason coaching change.